skrey/yellow-extensions/source/edit/README.md

 ## How to restore a deleted page

 All pages that are deleted in the web browser are saved in the `system/trash` folder.
 You can restore a deleted page by copying it back into the `content` folder.
+The original file name is stored as `FileNameOriginal` in the settings at the top of a page.

 ## Examples